The State of Work in 2023

 ...more likely to report higher levels of productivity than those who have not adopted AI

-Organisational adoption lags behind employee interest in using innovations such as AI and automation, and could cost companies that don’t move quickly enough to align.
+Organizational adoption lags behind employee interest in using innovations such as AI and automation and could cost companies that don’t move fast enough to align.

 We’ve already seen hints of the incredible productivity that generative AI (trained on public data) can unlock at work.
-The real power of this technology will be realised when companies’ AI tools can also analyse and act on the valuable knowledge that they’ve curated internally about their own customers, people and projects.
+The real power of this technology will be realized when companies’ AI tools can also analyze and act on the valuable knowledge they’ve curated internally about their own customers, people and projects.

 Flexibility in when you work matters

 In the age of hybrid work, flexibility consistently ranks first for what desk workers want.
-While conversations on workplace flexibility often centre on work location, more than half (52%) of desk workers say that a flexible work schedule is one of the best ways that employers can support their productivity.
-However, the issue is far more nuanced than giving people free rein over their schedules and specific working locations.
+While conversations on workplace flexibility often center on work location, more than half (52%) of desk workers say that a flexible work schedule is one of the best ways employers can support their productivity.
+However, the issue is far more nuanced than giving free reign to people over their schedules and specific working locations.
 The key is to create workplace policies with intention.
 Is it useful to be in the office when no one else on your team is there?
 Are there certain tasks that benefit from an office setting?

 45%

-of desk workers say that brainstorming is more productive when done in the office
+of desk workers say brainstorming is more productive when done in the office

 71%